t-rex-tileserver/t-rex/README.md

 t-rex is a vector tile server specialized on publishing [MVT tiles](https://github.com/mapbox/vector-tile-spec/tree/master/2.1) from a PostGIS database.

-An extensible design allows future support for additional data sources (e.g. OGR), custom tile grids with other reference systems than Spherical Mercator and addional outputs like JSON.
+An extensible design allows future support for more data sources (e.g. OGR), custom tile grids with other reference systems than Spherical Mercator and additional output formats like JSON.

 Usage